pwa-builder/pwabuilder-blog/src/posts/pwa-inking.md

 A screenshot of pwa-inking with customized styles on the toolbar and the canvas.

-The canvas and the toolbar tool styles are completely customizable through [CSS shadow parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part):
+The canvas and the toolbar tool styles are completely customizable through [the CSS shadow parts feature in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/::part):

 [See the component fully customized live](https://pwa-inking-styling-samples.glitch.me/) | [See the code for fully customizing the component](https://glitch.com/edit/#!/pwa-inking-styling-samples?path=index.html%3A29%3A20)